 For projects IS does not engage, IS will act as a UO consultant and a resource for AV classroom technologies.
 If an AV consultant and installation contractor is engaged for the system design and installation work, all AV equipment installed in general pool or joint control classrooms is turned over to IS inventory.
-IS must be engaged in project planning, approve design work, and be involved in close-out, commissioning, and turn-over of the new equipment.
+IS shall be engaged in project planning, approve design work, and be involved in closeout, commissioning, and turnover of the new equipment.